theRhinoLogician/chrome-dynamic-txt-replacer-4funandsafety/README.md

 http://www.flickr.com/groups/cloud-to-butt/

 It was a funny extension.
 But I needed a more serious one that would allow me to trade out some names and phrases that were triggering bad reactions.
-I realised I probably wasn't the only one who would like this functionality in chrome.
+I realized I probably wasn't the only one who would like this functionality in Chrome.

 Installation